-Graduate Students in Cell and Systems Biology are provided an annual stipend.
-This stipend is approximately $18,000 plus 2016-2017 tuition and fees for MSc students, while Ph.D. students receive $18,500 plus tuition and fees.
-For domestic students (i.e., Canadian citizens or permanent residents) this is an annual income of $26,492 (MSc) or $26,992 (PhD), and for new international students the stipend is $40,604 (MSc) or $41,104 (PhD).
+Graduate Students in Cell and Systems Biology are provided a base stipend.
+This stipend is $19,500 plus 2020-2021 tuition and fees for MSc students, while Ph.D. students receive $20,000 plus tuition and fees.
+For domestic students (i.e., Canadian citizens or permanent residents) this is an annual income of approximately $27,351* (MSc) or $27,851* (PhD).
+International students receive the same base stipend plus UHIP health insurance ($636 for 2019-20).
 The stipend is provided for students in the funded cohort who maintain good academic standing.
-The funded cohort includes M.Sc. students in years 1-2, PhD students in years 1-4 if they entered with an MSc degree, or in years 1-5 if they entered directly from a BSc degree.
+The funded cohort includes M.Sc. students in years 1-2, PhD students in years 1-4 if they entered with an MSc degree, or years 1-5 if they entered directly from a BSc degree.
 Transfer students from the MSc program are provided a total of five years of funding.
 Students are required to be teaching assistants as part of their funding package.
 For students without external scholarships, a minimum of 140 hours of teaching are required at present.
-In August preceding the new academic year, documents detailing the stipend are sent to individual students and their supervisor(s) along with an explanatory letter outlining components of the stipend and associated information. *Totals based on 2019-2020 tuition and fees.
+In August preceding the new academic year, documents detailing the stipend are sent to individual students and their supervisor(s) along with a letter outlining components of the stipend and associated information. *Totals based on 2019-2020 tuition and fees.

 Scholarships and Awards

 1. NSERC PGSD, CIHR CGSD, NSERC/CIHR CGSM, and OGS.

 The CSB departmental deadline for NSERC Doctoral (PGSD) scholarship applications will be late September, 2020 (date TBA).
 For details about NSERC Doctoral Postgraduate Awards, see www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp.